Contact Our NJ Criminal Defense Firm To Speak To A Highly Experienced Former Prosecutor About Your CDS Charge

 What Do I Need To Know If I Have Been Charged With My First Offense For Possession or Distribution of Drugs?

 The starting point to any drug case concerns the degree of offense someone is facing.
-If you were arrested for possession of CDS, for example, less than five dosage units of a prescription legend drug such as Suboxone, Oxycontin/Oxycodone or Xanax or another disorderly persons offense, your case is a misdemeanor and shall be heard in the municipal court of the town in which you were charged.
+If you were arrested for possession of CDS, for example, less than five dosage units of a prescription legend drug such as Suboxone, Oxycontin/Oxycodone or Xanax or another disorderly person offense, your case is a misdemeanor and shall be heard in the municipal court of the town in which you were charged.

 Why Is The Grade Of Your First Drug Offense Important?

 The grade of your offense is important because it not only dictates the severity of the penalties that you are facing but also the diversionary programs to which you are eligible.
-In this regard, the potential prison term is 10-20 years for a first degree crime, 5-10 for a second degree crime and 3-5 for a third degree crime.
+In this regard, the potential prison term is 10-20 years for a first-degree crime, 5-10 for a second-degree crime and 3-5 for a third-degree crime.
 A disorderly persons offense carries up to 6 months in the county jail.
 You face these periods of incarceration, as well as stiff fines and other penalties, whether you have been charged with a drug offense for the first time or are a repeat offender.
-The only distinction in terms of sentencing for a first time offender is the fact that their is a presumption of non-incarceration when the defendant has no prior criminal record.
+The only distinction in terms of sentencing for a first-time offender is the fact that their is a presumption of non-incarceration when the defendant has no prior criminal record.

 What Are The Diversion Programs Available To Someone Charged With Their First CDS Offense?

 There are five (5) programs that are diversionary in nature that allow someone accused of possessing or distributing drugs to avoid the penalties that normally apply at the time of sentencing.
-The first program is Conditional Discharge and applies when someone is a first time offender charged with a disorderly persons offense.
-The second program applies to third degree and fourth degree crimes and is referred to as Pretrial Intervention or PTI.
+The first program is Conditional Discharge and applies when someone is a first-time offender charged with a disorderly persons offense.
+The second program applies to third-degree and fourth-degree crimes and is referred to as Pretrial Intervention or PTI.
 The third diversionary program that someone can utilize is Drug Court.
 The fourth program is the Veteran’s Diversion Program.
 And the fifth and final program, which is only available in certain counties, is Mental Health Diversion.